vzaccaria/aos-sched/readme.md

 # Additional Material

-A full example of how this tool's output can be incorporated in a LaTeX document is present in [example.tex](./example.tex).
+A full example of how this tool's output can be incorporated in a LaTeX document can be found in [this demonstrative Overleaf project](https://www.overleaf.com/read/mhwcsxbhjgbv#c3b8de).

-A presentation given on the recent improvements and changes made to this simulator is available as [Ronzani_Sassi_presentation.pdf](./static/Ronzani_Sassi_presentation.pdf)
+A presentation given on the recent improvements and changes made to this simulator is available as [Ronzani_Sassi_presentation.pdf](./static/Ronzani_Sassi_presentation.pdf).